 CoThinkk supports impactful programs in Asheville and Western North Carolina.

-CoThinkk’s Seventh Annual Innovative Video Grant Process in 2022!
+CoThinkk’s Eigth Annual Innovative Video Grant Process in 2023!

 What systems do you desire to interrupt and re-imagine?

-CoThinkk will be accepting video grant applications for projects addressing vexing social issues facing African-American and Latinx communities.
+CoThinkk will be accepting video grant applications for projects addressing vexing social issues facing African-American, Black, Native, Latine, and AAPI communities.
 CoThinkk is a social change philanthropy organization specifically designed to create supportive networks, accelerate systemic change and seed new initiatives through a shared leadership model that is working to shift the narrative and mental models regarding communities of color in Western North Carolina.
 As a result of our collective efforts, we understand that access to resources is an essential component to support robust social change that has enough traction and sustained momentum to generate equitable outcomes and impact.

 Consequently, CoThinkk has prioritized connecting people of color to resources as a core value and our video grant application process is meant to create an intentional vehicle to support community efforts.